This post will show you how to install Steam on Ubuntu 16.04 LTS and above.

-You don’t have to use the Ubuntu package to install Steam (but it is far easier if you do).
-If for whatever reason you want to use the installer package available to download from the Steam website, follow this:
+You don’t have to use the official Ubuntu package to install Steam (but it is far easier if you do).
+If, for whatever reason, you want to use the installer package available to download from the Steam website, keep reading to learn how:

 First, if you haven’t already, download the latest Steam installer package from the official website by clicking the button below.